 He eventually settled into a routine of tending bars for a living and playing local clubs in Los Angeles, drawing well, thanks to frequent oldies airplay of 98.6 there.

-His Redondo Beach house was equipped with a 16-track studio and he continued to put out records, alternately under the names Keith and Barry Keefer (his real name).
+His Redondo Beach house was equipped with a 16-track studio and he continued to put out records, alternately under the names Keith and Barry Keefer (James Barry Keefer was his real name).